Lukeski1327/Lukeski1327/README.md

 - Hi, I’m @Lukeski1327
 - I’m interested in Software Engineering and Cyber Security
-- I’m currently learning Java and React
+- I’m currently learning about the Agile Development Methodology and Computer Architecture
-- I'm a first year student and Purdue University Fort Wayne
+- I'm a second year student and Purdue University Fort Wayne
 - Reach me at borklj01@pfw.edu